tjfarrar/skedastic/cran-comments.md

 This is not a misspelling.
 Alfredo R. Paloyo has [published an article](https://www.rwi-essen.de/media/content/pages/publikationen/ruhr-economic-papers/REP_11_300.pdf) on the etymology of the word, concluding that 'heteroskedasticity' is the correct spelling while 'heteroscedasticity' is incorrectly transliterated.

-2.
-> Reading CITATION file fails with
-> there is no package called ‘skedastic’
-> when package is not installed.

-This is not a serious problem; in fact `citation("package")` appears to throw an error for most CRAN packages if the package is not installed.

-* The Debian check on the previous submission attempt returned one additional NOTE:
+* The Debian check on a previous submission attempt returned one additional NOTE:

 > checking for detritus in the temp directory ...
 NOTE
 > Found the following files/directories: